microsoft/confidential-sidecar-containers/cmd/attestation-container/README.md

 # Attestation Container

-This is a gRPC server application to fetch SEV-SNP attestation and its endorsement.
+This is a gRPC server application to fetch SEV-SNP attestation, platform certificates, and UVM endorsemens.

 ## Environment